Understanding Duchenne

 Read More

-Side effects that happened at least 25% more often in 8 patients treated with EXONDYS 51 by intravenous infusion than in 4 patients treated with an inactive intravenous infusion were problems with balance (38%, 0%), vomiting (38%, 0%), and skin irritation (25%, 0%).
+Adverse Reactions: Side effects that have occurred at least 25% more often in patients treated with EXONDYS 51 than in patients treated with an inactive intravenous (IV) infusion were problems with balance (38%, 0%), vomiting (38%, 0%), and skin irritation (25%, 0%).
 The most common side effects were problems with balance and vomiting.

-The most common side effects seen in greater than 10% of patients receiving EXONDYS 51 (N=163) in other clinical trials were headache, cough, rash, and vomiting.
+The most common side effects that occurred in greater than 10% of patients receiving EXONDYS 51 in other clinical trials were headache, cough, rash, and vomiting.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.
 You may also report side effects to Sarepta Therapeutics at 1-888-SAREPTA (1-888-727-3782).